tristanpenman/valijson/README.md

 Supported versions of these libraries have been included in the 'thirdparty' directory so as to support Valijson's examples and test suite.

-The only exception to this is boost, which due to its sheer size must be installed to a location that CMake can find.
+The exceptions to this are boost and Qt5, which due to their sheer size must be installed to a location that CMake can find.

 ## Known Issues ##

-Note that when using PicoJSON, it may be necessary to include the `picojson.h` before other headers to ensure that the appropriate macros have been enabled.
+When using PicoJSON, it may be necessary to include the `picojson.h` before other headers to ensure that the appropriate macros have been enabled.

+When building Valijson using CMake on Mac OS X, with Qt 5 installed via Homebrew, you may need to set `CMAKE_PREFIX_PATH` so that CMake can find your Qt installation, e.g:

+    mkdir build
+    cd build
+    cmake .. -DCMAKE_PREFIX_PATH=$(brew --prefix qt5)
+    make

 ## License ##